-- Recommend: - Cognitive-behavioral therapy (CBT) for multiple chronic pain syndromes.
-Among the non-pharmacologic modalities, CBT has the strongest evidence of effectiveness. - Regular exercise.
-All older adults should do multicomponent physical activity that includes balance training, as well as aerobic and muscle-strengthening activities.
-Older adults should start at their current level of fitness, pain condition and recommendations from physical therapy and gradually increase activity to improve fitness.
-Remind patients that any physical activity is better than none. - Consider: - Chiropractic care, including spinal manipulation, in-office and home-based therapeutic exercise, for pain reduction, medication reduction and functional improvement in musculoskeletal pain conditions. - Mindfulness-Based Stress Reduction (MBSR) to help patients become aware of and become less attached to thoughts that may increase pain-related suffering.
-While the time commitment required for a full program may not be feasible for all patients, incorporating mindfulness practice into daily living can help patients develop an awareness of how they respond to and live with chronic pain. - Regular tai chi practice for pain reduction in multiple chronic pain syndromes. - Yoga, either alone or coupled with other pain management strategies, such as MBSR, for pain reduction in multiple chronic pain syndromes and settings. - Heat therapy, both as adjunctive therapy with other complementary therapies (e.g., massage) and as a self-care measure at home, for pain reduction in multiple chronic pain syndromes in addition to other non-pharmacologic pain management strategies. - Acupuncture for pain management, either alone or in combination with other therapies, has been shown to be associated with a reduction in chronic neck pain, chronic low back pain, and for chronic migraine.
-In addition, emerging evidence supports the use of acupuncture for acute post-surgical pain. - Therapeutic massage, either alone or coupled with multi-modal pain management strategies, for pain reduction and functional improvement associated with specific pain syndromes commonly seen in the geriatric population. - Acceptance and Commitment Therapy (ACT) to help patients with chronic pain improve their functional status by accepting and learning to live with pain.
+- Heat therapy, both as adjunctive therapy with other complementary therapies (e.g., massage) and as a self-care measure at home, for pain reduction in multiple chronic pain syndromes in addition to other non-pharmacologic pain management strategies. - Acupuncture for pain management, either alone or in combination with other therapies, for chronic neck pain, chronic low back pain, and for chronic migraine.
+In addition, emerging evidence supports the use of acupuncture for acute post-surgical pain. - Therapeutic massage, either alone or coupled with multi-modal pain management strategies, for pain reduction and functional improvement associated with specific pain syndromes commonly seen in the geriatric population. - Acceptance and Commitment Therapy (ACT) can help patients with chronic pain improve their functional status despite the experience of pain by moving away from controlling pain.
 This can be recommended as an adjunctive therapy with multidisciplinary pain management, as well as other complementary therapies for chronic pain (e.g., tai chi).

-Tapering or Deprescribing of Long-Term Opioid Therapy
+Tapering/De-prescribing of Long-Term Opioid Therapy

 Tapering (reducing dosage or deprescribing) of long-term opioid therapy (LTOT) is possible and beneficial for many patients, but can be risky depending on how quickly the dose is being reduced and on the characteristics of the patients themselves.
-Potential risks of tapering include: illicit opioid use, opioid overdose, suicide, or other mental health crisis.
+Potential risks of tapering include: illicit opioid use, opioid overdose, suicide or other mental health crisis.

-- Review the 2020 Bree Collaborative Guideline on Long-Term Opioid Therapy that builds on the HHS Guide for Clinicians on the Appropriate Dosage Reduction or Discontinuation of Long-Term Opioid Analgesics and walks clinicians through: - Establishing a relationship: patient engagement - Assessment, and - Three possible treatment pathways: - Maintain and monitor - Tapering or discontinuation of opioids - Transition to medications for opioid use disorder (MOUD) - As for all populations, tapering or deprescribing for older adults should be supported, gradual and as patient-centered as possible. - Increase use of motivational interviewing approaches to draw on intrinsic motivations to taper. - Talk to the patient and their family or caregivers about any negative or disappointing experiences with long-term opioid therapy and the potential benefits of an opioid taper. - Ensure that tapers are negotiated with patients, and the speed of the taper does not exceed guideline-recommended taper rates.. - Ensure that all providers offer patients a variety of nonpharmacologic pain treatments. - Ensure that all providers assess for opioid use disorder (OUD) and offer OUD/MOUD treatment to older adults, when indicated. - Increase use of motivational interviewing approaches to draw on intrinsic motivations to taper. - If possible, connect the patient to others who have successfully tapered for peer-to-peer support. - Assess each patient for anxiety, depression, suicidality, and insomnia.
+- Review the 2020 Bree Collaborative Guideline on Long-Term Opioid Therapy that builds on the HHS Guide for Clinicians on the Appropriate Dosage Reduction or Discontinuation of Long-Term Opioid Analgesics and walks clinicians through:

+- Establishing a relationship: patient engagement

+- Assessment, and

+- Three possible treatment pathways:

+- Maintain and monitor

+- Tapering or discontinuation of opioids

+- Transition to medications for opioid use disorder (MOUD)

+- As for all populations, tapering or deprescribing for older adults should be supported, gradual and as patient-centered as possible. - Increase use of motivational interviewing approaches to draw on intrinsic motivations to taper. - Talk to the patient and their family or caregivers about any negative or disappointing experiences with long-term opioid therapy and the potential benefits of an opioid taper. for developing a taper plan. how this experience has been for them including benefits and whether they have experienced any side effects or harms (e.g., increased sedation, cognitive slowing, and other side effects). - Ensure that tapers are negotiated with patients, and the speed of the taper does not exceed guideline-recommended taper speeds. - Ensure that all providers offer patients a variety of nonpharmacologic pain treatments. - Ensure that all providers assess for opioid use disorder (OUD) and offer OUD/MOUD treatment to older adults, when indicated. - Increase use of motivational interviewing approaches to draw on intrinsic motivations to taper. - If possible, connect the patient to others who have successfully tapered for peer-to-peer support. - Assess each patient for anxiety, depression, suicidality, and insomnia.
 Refer to behavioral health, preferably integrated.
-Use CBT and non-addictive psychotropic medications, when indicated. - Develop tapering/deprescribing plans that are collaborative and multidisciplinary, including collaboration with pharmacy (most feasible), behavioral health, and patient/caregiver.
+Use CBT and non-addictive psychotropic medications, when indicated. - Develop tapering/deprescribing plans that are collaborative and multidisciplinary, including in collaboration with pharmacy, behavioral health, and patient/caregiver.
 Follow patients closely during taper process. - Consider transition to buprenorphine for patients at high risk who are unable or unwilling to taper regular opioids.